teeframe/protocol-documentation/src/fundamentals.md

 <!-- | 16       | FLAG_SECURITY_TOKEN       | -->

 :::info
-**1** -> The flag of final value "2" is to identify connection-less messages, but they are not implemented by TeeFrame and it discard all connection-less packets.
+***1.*** The flag of final value "2" is to identify connection-less messages, but TeeFrame does not implement them and discards all connection-less packets.
 :::

 ## Sequence Number